 The second situation is also a matter of using the TFT screen.
 It appears in a very dark room, for example, a bedroom just before falling asleep.
 I am not sure if it is the diode that illuminates the watch face remains always active, or if the light generated by the optical heart rate sensor penetrates the screen.
 I am sure for that the band never goes out completely.
 Even when the screen is blank, a slight glow remains.

-It is true that one moment when it becomes annoying is the fact of sleeping in a blindfold in complete darkness (in urban conditions in many cases simply unattainable, I noticed the problem only when staying in the countryside where the street lights are turned off at night), but it can distract and makes it difficult to fall asleep.
+It is true that one moment when it becomes annoying is the fact of sleeping in a blindfold in complete darkness (in urban conditions in many cases simply this website unattainable, I noticed the problem only when staying in the countryside where the street lights are turned off at night), but it can distract and makes it difficult to fall asleep.

 The casing of the band in question has a water resistance class of 5 ATM – ensuring resistance to spills, provided that the liquid pressure does not exceed 5 bar.
 It is enough to bathe in the band without worrying that when we leave the water, it will stop working.
 The front of the device is made of shiny plastic, which unfortunately likes to collect scratches and abrasions, so it’s worth keeping this in mind when you plan to use the band in difficult terrain, or, for example, on a construction site.
 The strap on which the band rests is soft and therefore pleasant to the touch.
 However, delicacy means that it can collect small chips or dents.